wp-plugins/social-contact-display/readme.txt

 * Added style option for Facebook buttons

 = 1.2.7 =
-* REmoved Coral CDN - unfortunately it was not up to the job and was quite slow..
+* Removed Coral CDN - unfortunately it was not up to the job and was quite slow..